-AIMEE MANN'S LIFE AFTER TUESDAY by Daniel Levitin Cornered at a recent night out on the town, ace mixer Bob Clearmountain was knocking back a few with Aimee Mann and her producer, multi-instrumentalist Ion Brion.
-The trio had just finished mixing some of the songs off what may well be the best-crafted pop album of 1993, Mann's Whatever.
+AIMEE MANN'S LIFE AFTER TUESDAY by Daniel Levitin Cornered at a recent night out on the town, ace mixer Bob Clearmountain was knocking back a few with Aimee Mann and her producer. multi-instrumentalist Jon Brion.
+The trio had just finished mixing some of the songs off what may well be the best-crafted pop album of 1993.
+Mann's Whatever.
 At one point, Clearmountain is recognized by an aspiring engineer, who showers him with compliments and questions about the kind of equipment he uses.
-Clearmoun-

-tain graciously answers the fan's questions, while hinting politely that he would rather relax with his suds and socialize with Mann and Brion, Undaunted, the relentless questioner pelts him with inquiries about compressors, brands of tape, etc., and then asks the question that sends Clearmountain soaring over the edge of patience.
+Clearmountain graciously answers the fan's questions, while hinting politely that he would rather relax with his suds and socialize with Mann and Brion.
+Undaunted, the relentless questioner pelts him with inquiries about compressors, brands of tape, etc., and then asks the question that sends Clearmountain soaring over the edge of patience.
 "Bob," he asks innocently.
 "What do you listen for in wire?"
 Clearmountain snaps.
-"I don't listen to

--CONTINUED ON PAGE 228

-Although no technical

-details are included in the

-book this is the first extensive view of Les Paul's

-remarkable and important

-career, and it deserves a

-BOOK REVIEW AN AMERICAN ORIGINAL

-by David Schwartz

-Recording industry history buffs will find much to discuss in Mary Alice Shaughnessy's recent biography from William Morrow & Co.
+"I don't listen to -continued on Page 228 book review LES PAUL: an american original by David Schwartz Recording industry history buffs will find much to discuss in Mary Alice Shaughnessy's recent biography from William Morrow & Co.
 The People magazine staff writer pieces together long interviews with Les, as well as with many of his friends and other observers, to chart his fascinating life as the first artist/engineer to achieve stardom on both sides of the control room window.
 Although Les might bristle at some of the sordid details Shaughnessy comes up with, her mural of The Legend's life is both colorful and extensive.
-At its best, the book provides rich new insight into the

-man who, especially throughout the '40s. shaped much of what the recording industry would become.
+At its best, the book provides rich new insight into the man who, especially throughout the '40s, shaped much of what the recording industry would become.
 She recounts the story of Les' obsessive pursuit of his career vision: "Les was determined to increase the range of musical colors on his discs, to paint pictures in sound.
 He placed microphones within inches of-or in some cases, inside of-the instruments he was recording and cut tunes over and over with different microphone arrangements.
 Feeding his amplified guitar directly into the mixing system, he simulated the sounds of various instruments by altering the recording speed, sometimes synthesizing entirely new ones.
 He created odd percussive effects by drumming on top of the guitar with his hands.
 And he enhanced the sound of other performers by miking them separately, which gave him greater control in the mixing process."
+Although no technical details are included in the book, this is the first extensive view of Les Paul's remarkable and important career, and it deserves a read.

+PHOTO RICK GOULE

+World Radio History

 The inimitable Les Paul